Trismegiste/Mondrian/Resources/doc/README.md

 All these rules were issued by a painstaking brainstorm based on Demeter's Law, S.O.L.I.D principles and some other concepts of design patterns.

-This tool and its language is designed to show violations of OOP principles with the Graph Theory and algorithms, that's why there are some weird translations.
-Remember, this tool is not a way to generate retro-engineered documentation but an itinerary map through the pitfall-strewn path of refactoring process.
+This tool and its language are designed to show violations of OOP principles with the Graph Theory and algorithms, that's why there are some weird translations.
+Remember, this tool is not a way to generate retro-engineered documentation but it is rather an itinerary map through the pitfall-strewn path of refactoring process.

 It generates working documents, and they are meant to be thrown after the refactoring : please, save Amazon rainforest : don't print them !
 Instead, use a second viewscreen (full of heavy metals).